-There are currently 5 open walls areas in Barcelona of which the 3 Xemeneies is the most centrally located.
+There are currently five open walls areas in Barcelona, of which the 3 Xemeneies is the most centrally located.
 All the others are in the Poblenou neighbourhood.

-The murals at the Jardins de les 3 Xemeneies are painted over on a weekly basis and there are several blogs and social media profiles which aim to capture the ever changing panorama.
+The murals at the Jardins de les 3 Xemeneies are painted over on a weekly basis.
+Several blogs and social media profiles aim to capture the ever-changing panorama.